+Guidance notes on applying to modify the Bracknell Forest Definitive Map and Statement 1

-Introduction 1
+Introduction

 Step 1 - Complete and submit the forms 2

 A. Application for a Modification Order 2

 B. User evidence form for claimed public rights of way 3

-C. Notice of application for a Modification Order 3
+C. Notice of application for a Modification Order 4

-D. Certificate of service of notice of application for a Modification Order 3
+D. Certificate of service of notice of application for a Modification Order 4

-Step 2 - We review the evidence 3
+Step 2 - We review the evidence 4

-Step 3 - We recommend a decision 4
+Step 3 - We recommend a decision 5

-Step 4 (Optional) - Right to appeal 4
+Step 4 (Optional) - Right to appeal 5

-Step 5 - Making the Modification Order 5
+Step 5 - Making the Modification Order 6

 Appendix 1 - Additional notes 6

+Adding a path to the map and statement in cases where a claimed public righ way is not recorded

+Changing the status of an existing right of way 6

+Removing a path from the Definitive Map and Statement 7

+Altering the Definitive Statement 7

+Public inquiry 7

+Appendix 2 Rights of Way and Access Privacy Notice 8

-Appendix 2 - Flow chart of the process, provided by the Ramblers 8
+Appendix 3 - Flow chart of the process, provided by the Ramblers 9